Politiken/jppolPrebid/README.md

 `?prebidcpm=<value>`: This will set a fixed cpm for each winning bid that is sent to AdTech, useful for forcing "winning"-bids. (`<value>` is *required* and should be an *integer*).

 ## Enable with debugging with 'config'-object
-When working in dev-environments you can turn on "debug" and "performance debugging" when jppolPrebid is initialized with `config`-objcet.
+When working in dev-environments, you can turn on "debug" and "performance debugging" when jppolPrebid is initialized with [jppolPrebid.init()](##init(config)).

 ### Example
 ```
 var config = {
 	debug: true,
   debugPerformance: true,
   adtechFixedCpm: 1000
 };
 jppolPrebid.init(config);
 ```
 Take a look at [Config jppolPrebid](#config-jppolprebid) for more config options.

-## Syntax

-## Debug example
+## Debug functions

-## Performance and event timing
+You can always call debug function manually, especially useful for debugging after the webpage has finished loading.
+Data is logged in the browser console.

+### showBidResponses
+`jppolPrebid.showBidResponses()`: Shows a table of all bids returned by prebid (pbjs);

+### showHighestCpmBids
+`jppolPrebid.showHighestCpmBids()`: Shows all the highest bids, these are usually the bids sent to the ad-server.

+### showRenderedBids
+`jppolPrebid.showHighestCpmBids()`: Shows bids that have won the auction and have been rendered as an ad.